corvusdeinanis/cuddlyspaceship/content/Human Rights Intro.md

 tags: ['humanrights','social','society']
 ---

-## What are Human Rights?
-Why do we need them?
+## What Are Human Rights?
+Why Do We Need Them?

 Basic, inalienable rights
 from birth to death